ztsrxh/ztsrxh.github.io/_pages/home.md

 Most significantly, they offer no detailed ground-truth information about road surface conditions.
 </p>

-Our **RSXD** overcome this problem.
-This is a dataset specifically built for road surface perception.The **RSCD** is an image dataset for classifying road conditions, providing detailed road friction, material, and unevenness level annotations.
-The **RSRD** is a multi-modal dataset for reconstructing road elevation, providing recitfied stereo images, stereo disparity, depth, point cloud, and location/pose labels.
+Our **RSXD** is the first dataset specifically for road surface perception.The **RSCD** is an image dataset for classifying road conditions, providing detailed road friction, material, and unevenness level annotations.
+The **RSRD** is a multi-modal dataset for road reconstruction, providing recitfied stereo images, stereo disparity, depth, point cloud, and location/pose labels.

 ## How RSXD?
-For the target of practical engineering applications, we pay much attention to expanding the diversity of the dataset.
+For practical engineering applications, we make great efforts in expanding the dataset diversity and promoting label accuracy.
 We conduct experiments in various weather/seasons, urban/rural areas, and roads with different material, service age, and traffic flow.
 The **RSCD** contains **1million** image samples of **360*240px** size, covering about **700km** roads.
-The **RSRD** contains **2800** pairs of stereo image and point cloud samples.
+The **RSRD** contains **2800** pairs with dense labels, and **13K** pairs with sparse labels.

 <p style="text-align: justify;">
 All the data is processed by initial annotation and further quality inspection.
 The accuracy requirement and decision boundary are strictly defined, thus minimizing the subjective bias and label noise.